How can we take care of the freshwater we already have?

 In fact, freshwater withdrawals (which is the total water withdrawals, not counting evaporation losses from storage basins), has tripled over the last 50 years and is increasing by a staggering 64 cubic meters every year.

-A metric ton of Stone Paper requires exactly zero water usage, as production of Stone Paper is completely dry.
+A metric ton of Stone Paper requires exactly zero water usage.
 In comparison, a metric ton of new wood-pulp paper requires 15.7 X water usage (equivalent to 434 showers), whereas a metric ton of recycled pulp paper requires 5.84 X water usage.